 Spa & Fitness Center.
 The 10,500-square-foot Spa Aiyana, adjacent to the Lodge, takes its cue from the gardens by incorporating fresh herbs, botanical extracts, and various oils into its treatments.
 There is a gaslog fireplace in the waiting area and another in the couples treatment room.
 There are actually two fitness centers: a small one near the lodge and accessible to guests 24/7 using their room key card; and the larger one at River Ranch, which in addition to having a full suite of workout equipment offers Pilates, yoga, spinning, body sculpting, guided hikes, and more, all of them complimentary for guests.

 And ...
 Hiking trails lead into the Santa Lucia Mountains and horseback rides start nearby.

-Following a recent addition, there are now 181 suites in all, draped along the top of a ridge.
-Spacious and well appointed—sizes range from 650 to 1,200 square feet—they all have living areas with travertine fireplaces, wet bars, separate living rooms, complimentary WiFi, flat-screen televisions with BluRay players, iPod hookups, and bath amenities made with fresh-pressed lavender harvested on property.
+Draped along the top of a ridge, the Ranch suites range from studios to four bedrooms in sizes from 650 to 1,200 square feet.
+Spacious and well appointed, they all have living areas with travertine fireplaces, separate living rooms (except for studios), complimentary WiFi, flat-screen televisions, mini fridges, and bath amenities made with fresh-pressed lavender harvested on property.
 One set of rooms, which are larger and somewhat more private, trail along winding paths through stands of oak trees, which may somewhat obstruct their views of the valley; the other set, while somewhat smaller, occupy terraces on an open hillside that gives them more expansive views.
 Either way, these are some of the most supremely comfortable rooms anywhere.